-As one of the fastest growing cities in the State of Iowa, West Des Moines expects growth both in population and in overall property valuations to continue over the next several years.
-However, legislative action passed in May 2013 continues to affect taxable valuations for commercial and multi-family residential property.
-This legislation included a 10% cut to commercial tax rates over a period beginning July 1, 2014, a cap on overall statewide tax growth at an amount not to exceed 3% (it was previously allowed to grow up to 4%), and a drastic reduction to the taxable valuations of multi-family residential property (West Des Moines has the 4rd largest amount of multi-family residential property of all cities in Iowa).
-The lost commercial revenue is being funded by the State of Iowa, but this is only guaranteed to match the lost revenues through the end of fiscal 2017, and there is no backfilling planned for the lost multi-family residential revenues.
+Legislative action originally passed in May 2013 continues to affect taxable valuations for commercial and multi-family residential property.
+This legislation included a 10% cut to commercial tax rates over a period beginning July 1, 2014, a cap on overall statewide tax growth at an amount not to exceed 3% (it was previously allowed to grow up to 4%), and a drastic reduction to the taxable valuations of multi-family residential property.
+The lost commercial revenue is being funded by the State of lowa, but this is only guaranteed to match the lost revenues through the end of fiscal 2018, and there is no backfilling planned for the lost multi-family residential revenues.
 Thus, the City continues to engage in very conservative budgeting practices.

 Historically, the City's tax base has grown between 2% and 9% annually.
 The City's tax base (taxable valuation) increased 5.8% annually from 2006-2010 but slowed during the recession.
 The past two years, since the economic recovery, there has been steady growth.
-The City's tax base grew 4.1% from 2015 to 2016 and another 4.2% from 2016 to 2017.
+The City's tax base grew 4.2% from 2016 to 2017 and another 4.5% from 2017 to 2018.
+The total assessed valuation of the City at January 1, 2018, was \$8.29 billion.